 Walking as quietly as he could, he kept his eyes on the illuminated figure in the bed.
 Her head was lolled to the side opposite the window, a tanned hide draped over her pregnant abdomen.

 Molo walked ahead of him to stand by her bedside, eyes still on him.
 But he did not care.
 Not anymore.
 All that mattered was-

 Upon hearing the weak moan, they looked down in union.
 Molo took a step closer, tentatively raising her arm.
 Wolf took a step closer and the moment he did Nach’she’s eyes began to open.
 Her mandibles slowly flexing as her head rolled slowly to look at Molo who had kept a silent vigil over her while she had slept.
 Molo’s eyes smiled but she cocked her head gently in the direction of the door.
 Nach’she followed her motion and who she saw almost made her heart stop.

 Blinking sleepily, a single tear rolled down her cheek.

 Wolf’s eyes softened.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Christine ShieldsWrite a Review